 On-going Monitoring.
-The Assistant Dean of Students will review on-going cases and the general Law School environment to determine if certain individuals need follow up contact and to determine if Law School events, policies, or activities should change to minimize the threat of harm to others.
+The Assistant Dean of Students will review on-going cases and the general school environment to determine if certain individuals need follow up contact and to determine if school events, policies, or activities should change to minimize the threat of harm to others.